2 kg: How Many Grams? A complete walkthrough to Metric Conversions

 Q2: Are there any situations where the conversion from kilograms to grams might be inaccurate?

 A2: The conversion itself is always precise (1 kg = 1000 g).
-However, inaccuracies might arise from measurement errors in the initial weighing or from rounding off during calculations.
+Still, inaccuracies might arise from measurement errors in the initial weighing or from rounding off during calculations.
 Using precise measuring instruments and minimizing rounding errors helps ensure accuracy.

 Q3: What if I need to convert a weight that is not a whole number of kilograms?